amanjit-gill-data/generate_site/content/category/computing/r-versions.md

 ### Next steps

 As mentioned earlier, this isn't a perfect setup.
-But it's better than haphazardly updating R and hoping the good luck fairy will keep your projects from breaking.
+But it's a start, and I intend to implement better practices as I learn more.